Commission Regulation 1950 - Selection Requirements

 Q. If a private school is listed on the California Department of Education (CDE) website does that mean it meets the GC1031(e) requirement of being an "accredited or approved" high school?

 A. No. The CDE does not accredit or approve private schools; it merely lists those that have filed private school affidavits with the department.
-Therefore, to meet the requirements of 1031(e), a private school must be accredited or approved by a regional accrediting association or an association/organization holding full membership in the National Council for Private School Accreditation (NCPSA), the National Federation of Nonpublic School State Accrediting Associations (NFNSSAA), AdvancED, or the Council for American Private Education (CAPE).
+Therefore, to meet the requirements of 1031(e), a private school must be accredited or approved by a regional accrediting association or an association/organization holding full membership in the National Council for Private School Accreditation (NCPSA), the National Federation of Nonpublic School State Accrediting Associations (NFNSSAA), AdvancED (or Cognia), or the Council for American Private Education (CAPE).
 If the school does not meet the above criteria, the applicant will need to satisfy the education requirements in another way as outlined in GC 1031(e).

 Q. If a candidate was educated outside of the United States, does this create a problem?

 A. There are a limited number of foreign schools that would meet the criteria stipulated in Government Code 1031(e).
 These would include overseas schools operated by the Department of Defense schools, foreign schools accredited by an association recognized by one of the accrediting agencies recognized by the Secretary of the United States Department of Education, or one of the four additional associations that oversee the accreditation of private institutions (i.e., NCPSA, AdvancED, CAPE, and NFNSSAA).

 Q. A candidate reports that he graduated from a public high school in New Orleans, Louisiana in 2001, but the school was destroyed by Hurricane Katrina, and there are no records available.
 The candidate has a diploma and a picture is in the school's yearbook.
 Is that enough?